pachadotdev/cpp11armadillo/README.md

 status](https://www.r-pkg.org/badges/version/cpp11armadillo)](https://CRAN.R-project.org/package=cpp11armadillo)
 <!-- badges: end -->

+## About

 The goal of cpp11armadillo is to provide a novel approach to use the [Armadillo C++ library](https://arma.sourceforge.net/docs.html) by using the header-only cpp11 R package and to simplify things for the end-user.

-⚠️Important⚠️: cpp11armadillo was created to ease writing functions in your own packages and it does not offer on-the-fly compilation for code snippets.
+⚠️Important⚠️: cpp11armadillo was created to ease writing functions in your own packages and does not offer on-the-fly compilation for code snippets.

 The idea is to pass matrices/vectors from R to C++, write pure